 The pump requires minimal maintenance.
 Its infrastructure includes pistons, which are self-centering and devoid of joints, thus suppressing all frictions inside the riser.
 The annual maintenance cost was validated by the Agence Française de Développement and is estimated to be <$52.00 USD (30000 CFA) (including spare parts).
 Interview with representative

--There is no water contamination risk as the pump doesn’t require the introduction of any sort of liquid into the borehole, neither for its commissioning nor for its priming.
+Sovema notes the following performance targets: Interview with representative-Certified discharge rate of 1000 Liters per hour at 70m with a pace of 40 strokes per minute.-Mechanical wear inside the riser is suppressed because the design is cylinder free.-Reaches a level which is over a 100m deep.-There is no water contamination risk as the pump doesn’t require the introduction of any sort of liquid into the borehole, neither for its commissioning nor for its priming.

-No known hazards
+No known safety hazards are related to this product.

 It is possible to discharge pumped water in a water tower at a maximum height of 3 m. by adapting a packing gland on the reservoir itself.
-Could also be paired with a purification, disinfection, or treatment system to ensure water potability.
+Could also be paired with a purification, disinfection, or treatment system to ensure water portability.
 Interview with representative

 Sovema guarantees that pump anti-oxidant materials are certified by Sanitary Certificates in compliance with European Community standards.
 The foot of the pump, conforms to CIEH standards and the superstructure elements conform to International standards (unspecified).
 Interview with representative